joshandnoodles/Thesis/doc/lab_log.md

 ### Optional Features

+  - DACs (>=1)
+    - laser driving, having on board is a must since this will be key in creating a signal with quick modulation patterns
+    - reconsidering, the benefit of a DAC and being able to set a very specific analog DC voltage is near entirely eliminated if a simple MOSFET switching circuit is used to drive laser from generic I/O pin (which is the more likely route at this point)
   - High-speed ADC
     - would be very nice to potentially use for photodiode tracking
     - high-speed SAR ADC with 12-bit resolution and sampling speed of 10Msps